YingBi92/personal-webpage/_pages/services.md

 * Algorithms

 ## Talks/Tutorials
+* Tutorial on “Evolutionary Computation and Evolutionary Deep Learning for Image Analysis, Signal Processing and Pattern Recognition” in 2024, The Genetic and Evolutionary Computation Conference (GECCO), July 2025
 * Tutorial on “Evolutionary Computation and Evolutionary Deep Learning for Image Analysis, Signal Processing and Pattern Recognition” in 2024, The Genetic and Evolutionary Computation Conference (GECCO), July 2024
 * Tutorial on “Evolutionary Deep Learning for Image Classification: A Genetic Programming Approach” in IEEE Congress on Evolutionary Computation, July 2023
 * Invited Talk at IEEE SSCI 2022 Panel of Women in Computational Intelligence Achieving IEEEFellow Status - The Way Forward, Organised by IEEE CIS WCI and IEEE WIE, December 2022.